dh-atlas/white-book/Whitebook.md

 ## **SPAR Ontologies** {#spar-ontologies}

-The Semantic Publishing and Referencing Ontologies (SPAR Ontologies, website: [http://www.sparontologies.net/](http://www.sparontologies.net/)) are a suite of OWL 2 DL[^136] ontology modules for creating machine-readable RDF metadata for semantic publishing and referencing.
+The Semantic Publishing and Referencing Ontologies (SPAR Ontologies, website: [http://www.sparontologies.net/](http://www.sparontologies.net/)) are a suite of OWL 2 DL[^142] ontology modules for creating machine-readable RDF metadata for semantic publishing and referencing.
 David Shotton created the first ontology, CiTO (Citation Typing Ontology), in 2009\.
 Since 2010, Shotton and Silvio Peroni have led the development of the SPAR suite.
 With contributions from numerous collaborators, the SPAR ontologies have evolved into interoperable ontological modules that reuse existing vocabularies.
 The SPAR suite now encompasses sixteen distinct ontologies:

-* FRBR-aligned Bibliographic Ontology (FaBiO): Describes publishable entities and bibliographic references
+* FRBR-aligned Bibliographic Ontology (FaBiO): Describes publishable entities and bibliographic references.
-* Citation Typing Ontology (CiTO): Characterizes citation types and rhetoric
+* Citation Typing Ontology (CiTO): Characterises citation types and rhetoric.
-* Bibliographic Reference Ontology (BiRO): Defines bibliographic records, references, and collections
+* Bibliographic Reference Ontology (BiRO): Defines bibliographic records, references, and collections.
-* Citation Counting and Context Characterisation Ontology (C4O): Records in-text citations, contexts, and global citation counts
+* Citation Counting and Context Characterisation Ontology (C4O): Records in-text citations, contexts, and global citation counts.
-* Document Components Ontology (DoCO): Provides vocabulary for document components
+* Document Components Ontology (DoCO): Provides vocabulary for document components.
-* Publishing Status Ontology (PSO): Characterizes publication status throughout publishing process
+* Publishing Status Ontology (PSO): Characterises publication status throughout the publishing process.
-* Publishing Roles Ontology (PRO): Describes roles in the publication process
+* Publishing Roles Ontology (PRO): Describes roles in the publication process.
-* Publishing Workflow Ontology (PWO): Describes publication workflow steps
+* Publishing Workflow Ontology (PWO): Describes publication workflow steps.
-* Essential FRBR in OWL2 DL Ontology (FRBR): Expresses IFLA's Functional Requirements for Bibliographic Records
+* Essential FRBR in OWL2 DL Ontology (FRBR): Expresses IFLA’s Functional Requirements for Bibliographic Records.
-* Discourse Elements Ontology (DEO): Provides vocabulary for rhetorical document elements
+* Discourse Elements Ontology (DEO): Provides vocabulary for rhetorical document elements.
-* Scholarly Contributions and Roles Ontology (SCoRO): Describes scholarly contributions and roles
+* Scholarly Contributions and Roles Ontology (SCoRO): Describes scholarly contributions and roles.
-* Funding, Research Administration and Projects Ontology (FRAPO): Describes research project administrative information
+* Funding, Research Administration and Projects Ontology (FRAPO): Describes research project administrative information.
 * DataCite Ontology (DataCite): Enables description of DataCite metadata properties
-* Bibliometric Data Ontology (BiDO): Describes bibliometric data
+* Bibliometric Data Ontology (BiDO): Describes bibliometric data.
-* Five Stars of Online Research Articles Ontology (FiveStars): Characterizes online journal article attributes
+* Five Stars of Online Research Articles Ontology (FiveStars): Characterises online journal article attributes.
-* FAIR\* Reviews Ontology (FR): Describes reviews of scholarly resources
+* FAIR\* Reviews Ontology (FR): Describes reviews of scholarly resources.

 ![The structure of the SPAR ontologies.][image11]The structure of the SPAR ontologies.

 On the suite’s website, each ontology has its own page featuring comprehensive documentation, usage examples, graphical representations, references, and a link to the GitHub repository housing the ontology’s source code.
 Users can access and download the ontology document in various standard non-proprietary formats: RDF/XML, Turtle, N-Triples, and JSON-LD.
-Each ontology can be visualized online using the LODE tool, which provides a user-friendly interface for browsing classes and properties.
-All ontologies are available under the Creative Commons 4.0 license and are assigned a DOI and IRIs, created using the PURL and W3id.org[^137] systems.
+Each ontology can be visualised online using the LODE tool, which provides a user-friendly interface for browsing classes and properties.
+All ontologies are available under the Creative Commons 4.0 licence and are assigned a DOI and IRIs, created using the PURL and W3id.org[^143] systems.
 However, the PURL-generated links do not work properly.

 The SPAR ontologies’ website offers extensive and detailed documentation, including examples of ontology usage and references to external projects that have implemented the suite.
 Additionally, the documentation provides contribution guidelines for those interested in proposing a new ontology for inclusion in the SPAR suite.